cloudevents/spec/spec.md

   * If empty, MUST indicate that the Event was triggered by an anonymous user.
   * The
   [registered claim names](https://tools.ietf.org/html/rfc7519#section-4.1)
-   of JWTs (e.g. 'iss', 'sub', 'aud', and 'exp') are reserved and must have the same meaning as RFC3519 when present.
+   of JWTs (e.g. 'iss', 'sub', 'aud', and 'exp') are reserved and MUST have the same meaning as RFC3519 when present.

 ## Additional Topics & Questions